GeneralMeow/cagey-bustard/README.md

 - [ ] Missing letters
 - [ ] Boo who
 - [ ] Sorted Union
-- [ ] Use Mocha to implement Tests for each problem set
 - [ ] Commit problem set to Github and create branches/files